 The proponent must provide information that describes the forest area, how it is administered, historic forest conditions, current forest conditions and other uses within the Forest Management Licence (FML) area.
-Documentation must include maps at an appropriate scale, tables, graphs, lists and descriptions as necessary.
+Documentation should include maps at an appropriate scale, tables, graphs, lists and descriptions as necessary.

 7.2.
-Physical Description
+Ecological Description

-A physical description of the FML area is required, which includes:
+A physical description of the FML area is required.
+It should include a description on:

 - climate

 - soils

 - surficial geology

 - terrestrial and aquatic flora and fauna

 - water resources

 - wetlands

 - physical infrastructure

-- protected and conserved areas (including provincial parks)
+- protected areas